Communitas perfecta: Developments in the post-conciliar period

 Until the Second Vatican Council, the doctrine of the two perfect societies of Leo XIII was held to be official in theological studies.
 During the council itself, as well as in the new 1983 Code of Canon Law itself, the doctrine was no longer explicitly mentioned and the Aristotelian "Perfect Community" was all but replaced by the biblical "People of God".
 In the modern Catholic post-conciliar theology, its discussion is limited to theologians and academics.
 Its near-abandonment in discourse has proven controversial.

 In any event, Pope Paul VI mentioned it and summarized it in the 1969 motu proprio Sollicitudo omnium ecclesiarum on the tasks of the papal legate:

-This theology was largely overshadowed by the biblical theology of the church as the mystici corporis Christi (mystical body of Christ), which began to be more fully developed in the early 20th century and was affirmed by Pope Pius XII in 1943.